15 Tips for a Healthy Year

 2. If your resolution was to lose 15 lbs, a good first step is to avoid the morning bagel, cream cheese and coffee and opt for fruit and green tea instead.

-3. Instead of depriving yourself from your favorite foods, resolve to eat a healthy combination of fruits, vegetables, and lean meats, allowing yourself to indulge in your favorite foods once every other week.
+3. Instead of depriving yourself of your favorite foods, resolve to eat a healthy combination of fruits, vegetables, and lean meats, allowing yourself to indulge in your favorite foods once every other week.

 4. Instead of "going to the gym to exercise", call health professionals like us and ask for an evaluation so you can start a structured exercise program under the supervision of a physical therapist.